josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 <Callout>

-In fact, the the Moonlander has 72 keys total, compared with the 77 on a Macbook Pro with all 12 function keys.
-So while some keys are in unfamiliar places, you're not actually giving up a lot.
+In fact, the the Moonlander has 72 keys total, compared with the 77 on a Macbook Pro containing all 12 function keys.
+So while some keys are in unfamiliar places, you're not actually giving up much (if anything).
 Remember, you're _gaining_ six keys along the middle edges of the keyboard, and eight more on the thumb clusters (four on each side).

 </Callout>

 The general expectation is that you'll use the thumb keys for extremely common tasks, like pressing shift, delete, command, enter, etc., thus moving the repetitive work from your weaker pinky fingers to your stronger thumbs.
 That, and/or to trigger macros for repeated tasks.
 (I haven't yet found any tasks both that common and that keystroke-intensive in my day-to-day, but your mileage may very well vary.)

 Even beyond that, you can set up keys to have different functions when long-pressed or double-tapped, effectively making every key capable of acting as multiple keys, depending on how it's pressed.

 If that's still not enough, the Moonlander _also_ offers several different layers of layouts.